chrisnoonan98675/site/xl-release/how-to/create-a-jython-script-task.markdown

 releaseVariables['xldeployPackage'] = 'XL Release'
 {% endhighlight %}

-In the [release flow editor](/xl-release/how-to/using-the-release-flow-editor.html), Script tasks have a gray border.
+In the [release flow editor](/xl-release/how-to/using-the-release-flow-editor.html), Jython Script tasks have a gray border.

-## Security and Script tasks
+## Security and Jython Script tasks

-When a Script task becomes active, the script is executed in a sandbox environment on the XL Release server.
+When a Jython Script task becomes active, the script is executed in a sandbox environment on the XL Release server.
 This means that the script has very restricted permissions.
 By default, access to the file system and network are not allowed.

 To remove these restrictions, add a `script.policy` file to the `XL_RELEASE_SERVER_HOME/conf` directory.
 This is a standard [Java Security Policy file](http://docs.oracle.com/javase/7/docs/technotes/guides/security/PolicyFiles.html) that contains the permissions that a script should have.
 You must restart the XL Release server after creating or changing the `XL_RELEASE_SERVER_HOME/conf/script.policy` file.